 Read this page in combination with the general guidance for EU, Iceland, Liechtenstein, Norway and Switzerland.

 The authoritative source for Liechtenstein market regulations is the Liechtenstein government.
 This guidance links to official Liechtenstein sources wherever possible.

-If you’re a UK business providing services in Liechtenstein, you’ll need to follow Liechtensteinian regulations about:
+If you’re a UK business providing services in Liechtenstein, you need to follow specific regulations about:

-- acquiring authorisations or licences to provide a service
+- getting an authorisation or a licence to provide a service

 - find out what you need to know about providing services in Liechtenstein

 Consider appointing an English-speaking lawyer in Liechtenstein to help you comply with specific regulations.

 To find out if EEA nationality requirements apply to you, contact the appropriate competent authority.